tqtezos/stablecoin/docs/specification.md

 - Set master minter to a new address.

-- Sender must be token owner.
+- Sender must be contract owner.

 **get_master_minter**